-1. In his Meditations, Descartes argues for a skeptical position regarding the existence of objects in the external world.
-Discuss the motivation behind Cartesian skepticism, and explain how Moore addresses the problem.
-Your discussion should address the following considerations:

-- Describe the two skeptical scenarios that Descartes discusses, and explain why one of these scenarios motivates a more widespread skepticism than the other.

--How exactly does Moore argue against skepticism about the external world? -What is the fundamental difference between the approaches that Descartes and Moore take toward the nature of knowledge?

-2. When taken in conjunction with empiricism, the sense data theory of perception threatens to give rise to deep forms of skepticism.
+- 1. The film Abre Los Ojos ends after Cesar decides to wake up from his dream.
+We do not get to see what happens after he is told, "Open your eyes", but suppose that he wants to know whether he is still dreaming.
+Cartesian skepticism would seem to suggest that he cannot know this, but G.E.
+Moore might argue that he can.
+Discuss Cesar's problem from the perspective of Cartesian skepticism, and explain how Moore tries to address the problem.
+Your discussion should address the following considerations: - Describe the two skeptical scenarios that Descartes discusses, and explain why one of these scenarios motivates a more widespread skepticism than the other. - -How exactly does Moore argue against skepticism about the external world? - -What is the fundamental difference between the approaches that Descartes and Moore take toward the nature of knowledge? - 2.
+When taken in conjunction with empiricism, the sense data theory of perception threatens to give rise to deep forms of skepticism.
 Explain why this is, and describe how Mitchell S. Greene attempts to defeat the sense data theory of perception.
-Your discussion should address the following considerations:

--What exactly is empiricism?
-What exactly is the sense data theory of perception? -What about the conjunction of the two views leads Hume to conclude that we cannot know the external world exists?

--Why exactly does Greene reject the sense data theory of perception?

-3. Imagine that Luke Skywalker wants to know whether he is morally justified when, on the basis of religious faith, he decides to turn off his tracking computer in the climactic battle scene in Star Wars.
+Your discussion should address the following considerations: - -What exactly is empiricism?
+What exactly is the sense data theory of perception? - -What about the conjunction of the two views leads Hume to conclude that we cannot know the external world exists? - -Why exactly does Greene reject the sense data theory of perception? - 3.
+Imagine that Luke Skywalker wants to know whether he is morally justified when, on the basis of religious faith, he decides to turn off his tracking computer in the climactic battle scene in Star Wars.
 He consults Joseph Long and William Clifford for the respective opinions.
 How might they advise him differently, and what might they say about each other's views?
-Your discussion should address the following considerations:

--What is Clifford's position on the morally status of faith?
-What is Long's position? -Why does each philosopher hold the view that he does? -Does either philosopher provide reasons for rejecting the other's position?
+Your discussion should address the following considerations: - -What is Clifford's position on the moral status of faith?
+What is Long's position? - -Why does each philosopher hold the view that he does? - -Does either philosopher provide reasons for rejecting the other's position?